SophieXin9636/AIoT-Automatic-Sound-Recognition/README.md

 ```

 ## Step1.
 Split Frame from a wave file
-It will split frames automatically when it detects the sound.
+It will split frames automatically when it detects the sound. <br>
 Detection standard: dBFS > -15 (max dBFS is 0), and trim sound interval = [sec-50, sec+50]
 ```sh
 python3 editAudio.py -a -i <inputAudioFile> -o <outputAudioPath>